Zackhardtoname/simkl-exporter/README.md

  3. Use the file to import data into Letterboxd: https://letterboxd.com/import/

 Why this fork?
- - The authentification now is a bit automated.
-Browser opens the website automatically and enters the Pin.
-You still need to confirm.
- - More data exported (previously only imdb and tmdb ID, now title, year, watch date and rating)
+ - More data exported (previously only movies)
- - removed conf.ini usage.
-If users can enter the ID into an ini file, they probably can enter it into a py file